 Social Proof of the Guitar

-Often, with a guitar like the Dove, it's a good idea to try out a guitar in person before you buy.
-However, if you can't do that, the next best thing is to read online reviews from people who have played it.
+Often, with a guitar like the Dove, it’s a good idea to try it in person before buying it.
+However, if you can’t do that, the next best thing is to read online reviews from people who have played it.
 Here are three helpful reviews we found in the course of our research:

 This review snapshot is an excerpt from the full review over at Spinditty.
-This reviewer does well with outlining the Dove's uniqueness -- it's a guitar that stands out for sure.
+This reviewer outlines the Dove’s uniqueness — it’s a guitar that stands out for sure.

 This last review is of an older Dove, but it's a testament to this guitar's longevity.
 A played-in Dove will have even greater sustain and responsiveness than a newer one.